mstade/markette/spec/compatibility.md

 They were talking during the movie?
 Un_frigging_ believable.
 ```

 There may well exist reasons why one would like to put emphasis in the middle of a word – dramatic effect in prose, for instance.
 However, it doesn't read well and it introduces ambiguities when dealing with text that makes legitimate use of these characters.
-Therefore, PHML does *not* support intra-word emphasis.
+Therefore, Markette does *not* support intra-word emphasis.
 For more information, please refer to the documentation on [emphasis].

 [emphasis]: elements.md#emphasis